 Exercise--Get that energy moving.
-Great for the mind and the body.
+Fantastic for the mind and the body.
 Walking, jogging, going to the gym.
-Do exercise that are meditation in movement, thus killing two birds with one stone.
+Do activities that are meditation in movement, thus killing two birds with one stone.

-Walking in nature--Walking is great for exercise and getting the energy moving, yet walking in nature adds the bonus of achieving serenity.
-The beauty and quiet of nature is very healing.
+Walking in nature--Walking is excellent for exercise and getting the energy moving, yet walking in nature adds the bonus of achieving serenity.
+The beauty and quiet of nature are very healing.

-Community service or helping out others--Not only is it good for developing a sense of well-being, but studies show that it is good for your bodily health as well.
-As you give so your receive.
+Community service or helping out others--Not only is it good for developing a sense of well-being, but studies show that it is revitalizing for your bodily health as well.
+As you give, so you receive.

-Counsel--Find someone to talk to who can really lesson.
+Counsel--Find someone to talk to who can listen.
 A friend, clergy, a therapist.
 Women usually do not have a problem with sharing; however, men tend to keep their issues inside, which is not healthy.

 Work with the mind--Reprogram and simplify your mind.
-Train it as dog with such things as meditation, affirmations, guided imagery, and all such things you can discover on this site.
+Train it like a dog with such things as meditation, affirmations, guided imagery, and all such things you can discover on this site.

-Remember--you are an amazing being and can do anything you put your mind to.
+Remember--you are a unique being and can do anything you put your mind to.

 And with all advice on this site, if you are going through medical treatments, physical or mental, consult your care provider before changing your regimens.

 And if you are feeling suicidal, please call a suicide hotline.
-You are very important and you have a life to live and to share with others.
+You are very important, and you have a life to live and to share with others.
 You are truly loved, no matter what the voices inside your head may be saying.
-You are Love, in fact.
+You are Love.
 There is nowhere to run.
 You are here and can never get there.